 The final step to screen printing with craft vinyl using Speedball water-based inks, is to heat set the ink.
 Applying heat to your shirt makes the ink permanent.
 This allows you to wash and dry your shirts just like you would with other t-shirts.

 Before you jump into heat setting your design, you need to make sure your design is completely dry.
 With water-based ink, like Speedball Fabric Ink, that means leaving it long enough for the water to evaporate so the pigments can cure properly.

 Now that your shirt is completely dry, it's time to heat set the ink.
 The Cricut Easy Press 2 is perfect for the job.
-I have 2 sizes, the 9×9 works great for large designs while the 6×7 size is great for smaller designs or onesies.
+I have 2 sizes, the 12×10 works great for large designs while the 9×9 size is great for smaller designs or onesies.

 I set my Easy Press 2 at 320 degrees for 40 seconds.
 Place the Easy Press 2 on your design and start the clock.
 If you have a larger design, you will need to move the press around until all areas of the design have been heated for at least 40 seconds.